-- Cleanliness: Keep the premises that tenant occupies and uses as clean and safe as the condition of the premises permit;
+- Cleanliness: Keep the premises that the tenant lives in and uses as clean and safe as the condition of the unit permit;

 - Trash: Dispose of all garbage and other waste in a clean and safe manner;

-- Appliances: Use in a reasonable manner all electrical, plumbing, sanitary, heating, ventilating, air-conditioning and other facilities and appliances including elevators in the premises;
+- Appliances: Use in a reasonable manner all electrical, plumbing, sanitary, heating, ventilating, air-conditioning utilities, as well as other facilities and appliances, including elevators in the premises;

-- Damage: Not deliberately or negligently destroy, deface, damage, impair, or remove a part of the premises or knowingly permit any person to do so;
+- Damage: Not deliberately or negligently destroy, deface, damage, impair, or remove a part of the unit or knowingly permit another person to do so;

 - Quiet Enjoyment: Conduct oneself and require other persons on the premises with tenant consent to conduct themselves in a manner that will not disturb neighbors’ peaceful enjoyment of the premises;